perseoGI/design-patterns/opaque-pointer/README.md

 Explanation on [Wikipedia](https://en.wikipedia.org/wiki/Opaque_pointer)

-This techique allows two main things:
+This technique allows two main things:

 1. Obfuscate implementation details for a class / structure on a library
 2. Improve compilation performance: